ZupIT/beagle/README.md

 ## 👏 How to Contribute

 The main purpose of this repository is to continue evolving Beagle core.
 We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bug fixes and improvements.
-Read below to learn how you can take part in improving Begle.
+Read below to learn how you can take part in improving Beagle.

 ### [Contributing Guide][contribute]